jaehochang92/jaehochang.netlify/content/publication/jensen/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: manuscript submitted for publication
+publication: Statistics
-publication_short: under review
+publication_short:

-abstract: We proposed new bounds for Jensen's inequality.
-Our new bounds include the bounds from Liao and Berg (2018) and even attain the ultimate bounds if some conditions are satisfied.
-Examples including moment generating function, arithmetic-geometric mean inequality, power means inequality, and information entropy is given to illustrate the convergence of our bounds.
+abstract: In this study, we propose a new bound for Jensen's inequality.
+Under certain conditions, it is an ultimate bound equal to the Jensen gap.
+To the best of our knowledge, this is the first such bound to be developed.
+The proposed bound is applied to moment generating functions, the inequality of arithmetic and geometric means, a power mean, and information entropy.

 # Summary.
 An optional shortened abstract.
-summary: Jensen's inequality, Taylor series, Analytic function, Moment generating function, Information entropy
+summary: Jensen's inequality, Taylor series, analytic function, moment generating function, information entropy

 tags: []